ferferga/dockerfiles/README.md

 `127.0.0.1:0.0` location.
 5. Start the connection on Putty, logging in as `gphotosdl` user with password used in step 2.

-From now on, the process is exactly the same as the [Debian's counterpart](#setting-up-through-debian).
+From now on, the process is exactly the same as the [Debian's counterpart](#setting-up-through-debian), but using the shell obtained in SSH when you are required to run commands as gphotosdl user.